yuchiu/Netflix-Clone/README.md

 - user can see detail description when I click on a movie's thumbnail.

-- Cast list is included in the description.
+- cast list is included in the description.

-- Mobile friendly, responsive to different screen size.
+- responsive to different screen size.

 ## Demo: